jd-opensource/JoyAI-Image/README.md

 ## 🔥🔥🔥 News!!
 - 2026.06.23: 🎉 We are excited to release the **JoyAI-Image-Edit-Plus**!
-Please Check at [Huggingface](https://huggingface.co/jdopensource/JoyAI-Image-Edit-Plus-Diffusers).
+Please Check at [Hugging Face](https://huggingface.co/jdopensource/JoyAI-Image-Edit-Plus-Diffusers).
 - 2026.05.08: 🎉 Diffusers has merged our [PR](https://github.com/huggingface/diffusers/pull/13444)!
 Using JoyAI-Image-Edit will be much easier now.
 See [Running with Diffusers](#diffusers) for details.
 - 2026.05.07: 🎉 Our technical report for Joy-Image is now available on [arXiv](https://arxiv.org/abs/2605.04128).
 - 2026.04.15: 🎉 We are excited to release the **OpenSpatial data engine** and the **OpenSpatial-3M dataset**!
 You can find the code on [GitHub](https://github.com/VINHYU/OpenSpatial) and the data on [Hugging Face](https://huggingface.co/datasets/jdopensource/JoyAI-Image-OpenSpatial).
 If you find this project useful, please consider giving us a ⭐ to show your support!
 - 2026.04.11: 🎉 JoyAI-Image-Edit now supports Diffusers!
 Check out the integration and usage in [JoyAI-Image-Edit-Diffusers](https://huggingface.co/jdopensource/JoyAI-Image-Edit-Diffusers).
 - 2026.04.10: 🎉 JoyAI-Image-Edit now supports ComfyUI!
 Check out the integration and usage in our [ComfyUI](https://github.com/jd-opensource/JoyAI-Image/tree/main/joyai_image_comfyui).
 - 2026.04.10: 🎉 We release the Spatial-Edit training dataset and benchmark: [JoyAI-Image-SpatialEdit](https://huggingface.co/datasets/jdopensource/JoyAI-Image-SpatialEdit) and [JoyAI-Image-SpatialEdit-Bench](https://huggingface.co/datasets/jdopensource/JoyAI-Image-SpatialEdit-Bench).If you find our work helpful, please consider giving our repository a star—your support is greatly appreciated.
-- 2026.04.06: 🎉 The demo for spatial editing is available at [Demo](https://huggingface.co/spaces/stevengrove/JoyAI-Image-Edit-Space), and the demo for general editing can be accessed at [Huggingface Demo](https://huggingface.co/spaces/stevengrove/JoyAI-Image-Edit).
+- 2026.04.06: 🎉 The demo for spatial editing is available at [Demo](https://huggingface.co/spaces/stevengrove/JoyAI-Image-Edit-Space), and the demo for general editing can be accessed at [Hugging Face Demo](https://huggingface.co/spaces/stevengrove/JoyAI-Image-Edit).
 - 2026.04.02: 🎉 We release the JoyAI-Image-Edit weights.
-Please Check at [Huggingface](https://huggingface.co/jdopensource/JoyAI-Image-Edit) and [ModelScope](https://modelscope.cn/models/jd-opensource/JoyAI-Image-Edit).
+Please Check at [Hugging Face](https://huggingface.co/jdopensource/JoyAI-Image-Edit) and [ModelScope](https://modelscope.cn/models/jd-opensource/JoyAI-Image-Edit).

 ## 🐶 JoyAI-Image